 Just a few short years later in 1954, the architect-designer began work on his Projecteur luminaire for the Chandigarh High Court in India.
 A unique, nautical-appearing fixture, Projecteur remained unreleased until 2012, when its designs were discovered in the archives of the Le Corbusier Foundation in Paris.

 As NEMO’s production team only had access to a side view of the lamp’s design, they had to imagine and rebuild the functional aesthetic of the fixture, including finishes and details that would suit, and not betray, the original design.
 Another shining example of Le Corbusier’s interest in the interplay of fundamental shapes, the aluminum-encased fixture is simply composed of a cylinder attached to a half-moon, subtly adorned with black chromed screws and small metal parts to hold its sandblasted glass shade in place.

 “Our eyes are made to see forms in light, light and shade reveal these forms; cubes, cones, spheres, cylinders or pyramids, are the great primary forms which light reveals to advantage…these are beautiful forms, the most beautiful forms.”–Le Corbusier

-Created a year before his death at the age of 77, Le Corbusier’s 1963 Parliament family was also designed for his Chandigarh Capitole city design project.
-Strongly influenced by 1950s modernism and industrial design—as is par for the course with Le Corbusier’s body of work—Parliament is a two-way light source constructed from primary shapes made all the more noticeable by the use of lacquered aluminum in various colors for each individual component.
+Created a year before his death at the age of 77, Le Corbusier’s 1963 Parliament design was devised for his Chandigarh Capitole city design project.
+Strongly influenced by 1950s’ modernism and industrial design—as is par for the course with Le Corbusier’s body of work—Parliament is a two-way light source constructed from primary shapes made all the more noticeable by the use of lacquered aluminum in various colors for each individual component.